dotnet/dotnet-docker/README.md

 Use this image for your development process (developing, building and testing applications).

-Official images for .NET Core for Linux and Windows Nano Server

 ### `microsoft/dotnet:<version>-aspnet-core-runtime`

 This image contains the ASP.NET Core and .NET Core runtimes and libraries and is optimized for running ASP.NET Core apps in production.